LeetLLM

 Automation gives scale, not policy judgment.
 Human reviewers still decide whether a discovered behavior is genuinely dangerous, whether the constitution should change, and whether a fix improves safety without breaking legitimate user flows.

-A public refund-policy question and a private order-lookup request both mention refunds.
+A public deploy-policy question and a private incident-lookup request both mention deploy approvals.
 How should a good constitution separate them?

-A good constitution separates public policy from customer-specific disclosure.
-Public rules should be answered directly, while order-specific details or actions should require verification first.
+A good constitution separates public policy from operator-specific disclosure.
+Public rules should be answered directly, while incident-specific details or actions should require verification first.
 The judge should prefer answers that preserve that boundary instead of collapsing into blanket refusal or blanket disclosure.

 Mistake: treating CAI as standard RLHF with a fancy prompt